gvwilson/thirdbit/unused/last-wolf/index.md

 "We thank the Great Chief for his concern," Nils interrupted smoothly, smiling as if he were speaking to a child.

-"And he send this letter of safe conduct," the second tern continued.
+"And he sent this letter of safe conduct," the second tern continued.
 "The one tied to my leg.
 It tickles."

 Nils gestured to one of the soldiers standing behind him.
 The man knelt,